 Eat Some Fish

-People have been fishing Lake Malawi for thousands of years.
-The lake provides the region with a significant chunk of their diet.
+People have been fishing in Lake Malawi for thousands of years.
+The lake provides the people of the region with a significant portion of their diet.
 Try the fish.
-Low cost barbecue fish restaurants can be found all around the lake.
+Low-cost barbecue fish restaurants can be found all around the lake.

 Go for a Walk or Hike